 Online Voter Registration and Voter Registration Status

-If you have a Massachusetts drivers license or other MA ID from the Registry of Motor Vehicles you may register to vote online.
+If you have a Massachusetts drivers license or other MA ID from the Registry of Motor Vehicles you may register to vote, update your address, change your party or just check your voter status - all online!
 Go to: Secretary of State's Voter Registration Webpage

 Voter Eligibility and Residency Issues